 Day 1: Arrival in Kathmandu

 On your arrival at Tribhuvan International Airport, you will meet our company’s representative and he will lead you to your hotel.
 You will be informed about the trek in brief and then you will meet the guide of the trek.
-Overnight in Kathmandu.
+Overnight stay at a hotel on bed and breakfast basis in Kathmandu.

 Day 2: Fly from Kathmandu to Lukla 2840m and trek to Chutanga (3000m)

 Early morning, after breakfast, you will head to the airport and take a flight to Lukla.
 The flight gives a nice view of the Kathmandu valley along with views of surrounding hills and mountains.
 After you land in Lukla, you will rest awhile and then kick start your trek to Chutanga.
 Passing some small villages, you’ll enter the thick forest below the Kalo Himal Ridge.
-It is a small settlement that mostly comprises of treehouses.
-Overnight in Chutanga.
+It is a small settlement that mostly comprises of tree houses.
+Overnight Stay at lodge/guesthouse in Chutanga.

 Day 3: Acclimatization Day